znjameswu/epgi/doc/design_pointer_event.md

 # Gesture Recognition Systen Design
 EPGI's gesture recognition system is heavily influenced by Flutter.
 However, the design is modified and adapted to better fit the overall architecture in EPGI and Rust style guidelines.
 Compared to Flutter, this systems is more explicit, less recursive (self-referencing) in terms of implementation style.

+## Major challenges
+1. Multi-pointer gesture recognition
+    1. A gesture recognizer might simultaneously subscribe to multiple pointers.
+And when the recognizer requests resolution / withdraws / handles victory / handles defeat due to one pointer event from one pointer, it will cause **cascade effect** on other pointer arenas.
+    2. This requires a multiplex between pointer ids and gesture recognizers.
+And mostly importantly, a **stable** identity of each gesture recognizer.
+    3. More alarmingly, this stable identity of each recognizer is hard to emulate with a stable gesture recognizer team.
+2. sweep-hold-release alternative for double taps
+3. External notification to the arena
+    1. The arena has to take external notifications.
+For exmaple, when a widget gets rebuilt and one of its gesture recognizer gets destroyed/replaced, the arena must be notified and evict the recognizer, since there could be only one other recognizer that could win by default after this eviction.
+        1. What about a delayed eviction?
+The outdated recognizer only gets evicted when processing next relevant pointer event.

 ## Gesture Arena, Gesture Recognizer Teams, and Gesture Recognizers
 There exists a unique, application-wide *gesture arena* for each pointer.